RomlinGroup/Flatpack/README.md

 Once completed, it will be a mandatory component in all flatpacks.

-## Micro-LLMs 🤏
+## Micro language models 🤏

-[Micro-LLMs](https://github.com/karpathy/llama2.c#contributing) (credit to Andrej Karpathy), or scaled-down language models with around 100 million to 10 billion parameters, offer a compelling solution to the deployment and scalability challenges associated with traditional [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model).
+Micro language models with around 100 million to 10 billion parameters, offer a compelling solution to the deployment and scalability challenges associated with traditional [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model).
 Their smaller size allows for rapid pre-training and fine-tuning, enabling organizations to adapt quickly to market changes or specific requirements.

-Micro-LLMs can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones, benefiting from [edge computing](https://en.wikipedia.org/wiki/Edge_computing) (computation and storage closer to data sources) to facilitate low-latency and privacy-conscious applications.
-These characteristics make micro-LLMs broadly accessible, energy-efficient, and specialized, even to smaller teams or individual developers.
+Micro language models can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones, benefiting from [edge computing](https://en.wikipedia.org/wiki/Edge_computing) (computation and storage closer to data sources) to facilitate low-latency and privacy-conscious applications.
+These characteristics make micro language models broadly accessible, energy-efficient, and specialized, even to smaller teams or individual developers.

-Overall, micro-LLMs represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.
+Overall, micro language models represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.

 ## Inspiration (no affiliation) ⭐